Deadlock Detection

 txn3 -> [tx1]

-Each pusher is wrapped around a data structure called WaitingPush:
+Each pusher is wrapped around a data structure called WaitingPush

-The WaitingPush has a property called dependents that tracks the list of transactions that are blocked by the pusher’s transaction.
+has a property called dependents that tracks the list of transactions that are blocked by the pusher’s transaction.

 The algorithm works as follows:

-• a request performing a read or a write detects a conflicting lock so it queues itself to the lock.
+- a request performing a read or a write detects a conflicting lock so it queues itself to the lock.
 It starts a timer.
 If the timer times out before the lock is resolved, the request tries to push the transaction

-• the request pushes itself as a WaitingPush onto the txnWaitQueue.
+onto the txnWaitQueue.
 The request’s transaction is the pusher and the lock holder’s transaction is the pushee.
-The thread would then wait until either the pushee transaction has resolved or if it detects a cycle.
+The thread would then wait until either the pushee transaction has resolved or if it detects a cycle. - To detect a cycle, the pusher periodically queries for its own transitive dependents.
+Its transitive dependents are computed by looking up its own list of waitingPushes and each waitingPush’s dependents list.
+For example, if

-• If no deadlock is detected, the pusher updates its own waitingPush's dependents to be its transitive dependents.
+'s transaction. - If no deadlock is detected, the pusher updates its own

 Let’s see how we can use the algorithm to detect a deadlock with a basic example provided by CockroachDB.